palantir/gradle-jdks/gradle-jdks-setup/README.md

 ## ToolchainsPlugin tasks

-The new workflow is set up by [ToolchainsPlugin](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/ToolchainsPlugin.java) which gets applied if `gradle.jdk.setup.enabled=true`.
+The new workflow is set up by [ToolchainsPlugin](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/ToolchainsPlugin.java) which gets applied if `palantir.jdk.setup.enabled=true`.
 The plugin won't apply anymore the `baseline-java-versions` plugin, allowing for the configuration of the Java Toolchains as described in the [Gradle docs ](https://docs.gradle.org/current/userguide/toolchains.html)

 The plugin registers the following tasks: